 Check out the Canadian Jewish News’ coverage of HRC’s being disturbed by the McGill Daily’s reaffirming its discriminatory anti-Zionist policy.
 The article can be read via the CJN’s website or immediately below.
-Also see coverage in the Jerusalem Post, Algemeiner, TNC News, JNS News and Cleveland Jewish News.
+Also see coverage in the Jerusalem Post, Algemeiner, TNC News, The Post Millenial, McGill Tribune, JNS News, and Cleveland Jewish News.

 See also support from Liberal MP for York Centre and co-Chair of the Canada-Israel Interparliamentry Group, Michael Levitt:

 As a McGill alum I’m appalled by the McGill Daily’s position on this issue and good on the McGill admin for pushing back against this unacceptable discrimination.
 This reaffirms why it was so important that the federal gov’t adopted @TheIHRA definition. https://t.co/NXOX4OQIsF

 — Michael Levitt 🇨🇦 (@LevittMichael) November 8, 2019

 University Steps In Over McGill Daily’s Anti-Zionism Ban

 The McGill Daily’s longstanding policy of not publishing anything it considers Zionist, even opinion, has sparked renewed opposition from supporters of Israel, bolstered by the Canadian government’s adoption of the International Holocaust Remembrance Alliance’s (IHRA) definition of anti-Semitism.